dbmdz/digitalcollections-model/README.md

 The builder internally holds all attributes of the model class and provides several methods to set or modify them.

-By calling the `build()` method, the model object is instanciated, filled and returned.
+By calling the `build()` method, the model object is instantiated, filled and returned.

 ### Implementing builders

 To implement a new builder, it is important to know, how they work internally.
-Since [Lombok](https://projectlombok.org/ is used, every model class must be annotated with `@SuperBuilder(buildMethodName = "prebuild")`, to enable multi-tier inheritance.
+Since [Lombok](https://projectlombok.org/) is used, every model class must be annotated with `@SuperBuilder(buildMethodName = "prebuild")`, to enable multi-tier inheritance.

 As next step, you cave to customize the builder by inheriting it from the